thruechoes/intro-to-data-science/BiasVarianceTradeoff.md

 # Introduction to Bias and Variance
 All ML models have a tradeoff between minimizing bias and variance factors, both prediction errors.
-To build an accurate model, we must first understand the meanings of these terms
+To build an accurate model, we must first understand the meanings of these terms and then learn how they correlate to each other.
 ### Bias
 Models with lots of bias pay little attention to the training data causing them to output errors on both the test and training data.
-Underfitting usually occurs in these scenarios where the model can't understand the pattern between the data.
+Simple models have a higher bias, and lower variance, as they tend to make more assumptions resulting in more difficulty to find the patterns.
+This leads to underfitting which usually occurs in these scenarios where the model can't understand the pattern between the data.
+Ex. causing high bias: A system is used to screen job new applicants using past historical data and creates assumptions between them, not properly understanding the training data.
+This can lead to discrimination against certain genders and races who haven't been treated right in the past while preventing them from giving them jobs.
 ### Variance
 Variance is the variability of data and predictions.
-Models with high variance overfit, get trained so much that the model can't learn independently(Testing data), causing them to do poorly on just the testing data.
+Complex models have high variance, and low bias since they are sensitive to the training data.
+These Models with high variance overfit by getting trained so much that the model can't learn independently(Testing data), causing them to do poorly on just the testing data.
 ## The Tradeoff
 A model can either have high bias and low variance or vice versa.
 This results in a tradeoff between the two factors.
 Finding the perfect mix between the two factors, results in a highly accurate model and prevents overfitting/underfitting.
 A trade-off is necessary for a model to be successful and there are many other such tradeoffs like this.
+### Model Complexity
+Model complexity is the ability of a model to capture relationships in a given set of data.
+Linear regression used on non-linear functions would be difficult to figure out a pattern as the graphs are completely different.
+For non-linear relationships, more complex models should be used like Polynomial regression.
+Increasing model complexity can also result in overfitting as the model won't be able to learn on its own and create relationships.
+### Regularization
+Regularization techniques are used to prevent overfitting, underfitting, and control model complexity.
+It can control a linear regression model by penalizing coefficients that aren't important to the prediction.
+This reduces the variance meaning it stops overfitting.
+On the other hand, it also increases model bias meaning the model can't capture relationships between variables.
+This causes the trade-off between bias and variance for your overall goal of minimizing loss and error.
 ![image](https://github.com/MrCarry123/intro-to-data-science/assets/116237341/36a4932d-9211-45be-a534-96645115a5b3)